-- A. Employment as a regular full-time or regular part-time Employee in the Attorney Unit shall be subject to an initial probationary period of twelve (12) months. - B. The twelve (12) month period shall be extended by two weeks if any Employee misses a tenth (10th) day of work during their initial probationary period.
-Thereafter, the initial probationary period shall be extended by one day for each day or partial day of work the Employee misses beyond ten.
-Employees' use of sick leave and vacation leave, or any unpaid absence from work, shall count towards extending their probationary period. - C. The employment of an initial probationary Employee shall be terminable at will upon notice by either the State Bar or the initial probationary Employee.
-Termination of probationary Employees shall not be subject to the grievance procedure.
+- A. Employment as a regular full-time or regular part-time Employee in the Attorney Unit shall be subject to an initial probationary period of twelve (12) months. - B. The twelve (12) month period shall be automatically extended by two weeks if any Employee misses a tenth (10th) day of work during their initial probationary period.
+Thereafter, the initial probationary period shall be automatically extended by one day for each day or partial day of work the Employee misses beyond ten.
+Any absence from work, including, but not limited to the use of vacation leave, sick leave, personal leave, bereavement leave, jury duty leave, or any other form of paid or unpaid leave, shall count towards extending the Employee's probationary period.